naoshibaikyu/superbuddn/test.md

 Hunter: I'd say our best option would probably be to check the security cameras.
 See if anything got in that'd cause this mess.

-Iga: And to see what everyone's up to.
+Iga Annoyed: And to see what everyone's up to.

 Shinobu: That's probably all we can do.
 We don't have any idea what's going on here.